oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

 ## Task 1: Get familiar with the SQL Driver

-The JavaScript SQL Driver is an integral part of Multilingual Engine (MLE).
+The SQL Driver is an integral part of the JavaScript Engine.
 It is very similar to the client-side driver, `node-oracledb` to ease the transition from client-side code to an implementation within the database.
 Connection management is the main difference between the two.
-Whilst it is the developer's responsibility to establish a session with the database this step can be omitted in MLE because a session already exists.
+In a client-side JavaScript environment a database connection has to be established explicitly.
+This is not necessary in the server-side environment because it executes in an existing database session.

-There are two different ways to execute queries against the database
+The SQL API is provided in the `oracledb` object which can be obtained in two different ways:

-- Using the `node-oracledb` compatible syntax
+- Either by importing `mle-js-oracledb` explicitly
-- Using objects provided in JavaScript's global scope
+- Or by using the global constant `oracledb`

 Both of these will be explained in depth in this lab.